 Here we see a blue Bulgarian coach car, which was attached in Dimitrovgrad, being detached from the white Turkish T.C.D.D. couchette car.

-This image has been reduced to just 20% of its original size.
+This image has been greatly reduced in size.
 In the original image you can read the placard: from ДИМИТРОВГРАД to Г. ОРЯХОВИЦА.